TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 1/Acts 1.9.md

 ---

-And when he had said these things, as they were looking, he was taken up; and a cloud received him out of their sight.
+When he had said these things, as they were looking, he was taken up, and a cloud received him out of their sight.